Shubhamag12/Implementation-of-ResNet50/README.md

 </p>

 The above image shows the Training error (left) and test error (right) on CIFAR-10 with 20-layer and 56-layer plain networks.
-In the paper it is mention that the `vanishing gradient` has been taken care of by `normalised initialisation` and `intermediate normalisation layers` and the problem is due to because "_current solvers are unable to find a proper solution in feasible time"_.
-In other words, it’s an optimisation problem.
+In the paper, it is mentioned that the `vanishing gradient` has been taken care of by `normalized initialization` and `intermediate normalization layers` and the problem is due to because "_current solvers are unable to find a proper solution in feasible time"_.
+In other words, it’s an optimization problem.
 Somehow, it is becoming very difficult for a deep "plain" network to create a good mapping (a function) from the input images to the output labels.

 ### The Architecture
 #### Residual Learning
 Residual learning is based on the hypothesis, i.e, it is theoretically possible to map any function using multiple non-linear layers, however, practically not all mappings are easy and feasible to obtain.
 Denoting the underlying (required) mapping as **_H(x)_**, the stacked non-linear layers fit another mapping, called residual mapping, of **_F(x) := H(x) – x_**.
-It is hypothesised the it is easier to fit the residual mapping, **_F(x)_**, than to optimise the original mapping, **_H(x) := F(x) + x_**.
+It is hypothesized that it is easier to fit the residual mapping, **_F(x)_**, than to optimise the original mapping, **_H(x) := F(x) + x_**.
 An example to see this is, say the ideal optimal mapping for **_H(x)_** is the identity function i.e. **_H(x) = x_**, then it will be easier to push the residual to zero, F(x) = 0, than to fit an identity mapping by a stack of non-linear layers.

 #### ResNet Architecture
 <p align="center">
   <img width="400" height="200" src="https://mohitjainweb.files.wordpress.com/2018/06/residual-block.png">
 </p>

 The figure shows the smallest building block of a ResNet.
-It is basically a couple of stacked layers (minimum two) with a skip connection.
+It is a couple of stacked layers (minimum two) with a skip connection.
 Skip connections are mainly just identity mappings and hence contribute no additional parameters.
 Residual learning is applied to these stacked layers.
 The block can be represented as:

 **_y = F(x, {Wi}) + x_**